elysiajs/documentation/docs/patterns/stream.md

 Elysia will automatically stop the generator function when the request is cancelled.

 ## Eden
-Eden will will interpret a stream response as `AsyncGenerator` allowing us to use `for await` loop to consume the stream.
+Eden will interpret a stream response as `AsyncGenerator` allowing us to use `for await` loop to consume the stream.

 ```typescript twoslash
 import { Elysia } from 'elysia'